 Authentication

-Authentication in FCL is closely tied to the concept of currentUser.
+Authentication in Flow Client Library (FCL) is closely tied to the concept of currentUser.
 In fact, fcl.authenticate and fcl.unauthenticate are simply aliases for fcl.currentUser.authenticate() and fcl.currentUser.unauthenticate(), respectively.
 So, let’s take a closer look at currentUser.

-As an onchain app developer using FCL, the primary authentication functionalities revolve around:
+As an onchain app developer who uses FCL, the primary authentication functionalities revolve around how to:

-• Determining the currentUser and whether they are logged in.
+• Determine the currentUser and whether they are logged in.

-Due to the way FCL works, logging in and signing up are essentially the same process.
+Due to the way FCL works, to log in and sign up are essentially the same process.

 FCL provides two ways to get information about the current user: